 On April 9, 2020, we announced that we and Pfizer had entered into a collaboration agreement to co-develop our potential first-in-class COVID-19 mRNA vaccine program, BNT162, aimed at preventing COVID-19.
 Under the terms of the agreement, Pfizer agreed to pay us \$185 million in upfront payments, including an equity investment of €103.9 million (\$113 million, translated using the exchange rate then in effect as published by the German Central Bank (Deutsche Bundesbank)), which was received in late April 2020, and a cash payment of €65.5 million (\$72 million, translated using the exchange rate then in effect as published by the German Central Bank (Deutsche Bundesbank)), which was received in May 2020.
 The issuance of 2,377,446 ordinary shares with the nominal amount of €2,377,446 was registered within the commercial register (Handelsregister) as of May 5, 2020.
-We are eligible to receive future milestone payments of up to \$563 million for potential aggregate consideration of \$748 million.
+We are eligible to receive future milestone payments of up to \$563 million for a potential total consideration of \$748 million.
 Pfizer and we will share development costs equally.
-Initially, Pfizer will fund 100% of the development costs, and we will repay Pfizer our 50% share of these costs if success-based milestones are reached, or with proceeds generated from the commercialization of the vaccine, if approved.
-If the vaccine program is not successful or does not generate sufficient proceeds, we will not be required to pay back our 50% share of the development costs incurred.
+Initially, Pfizer will fund 100% of the development costs, and we will repay Pfizer our 50% share of these costs if success based milestones are reached, or with proceeds generated from the commercialization of the vaccine, if approved.
+If the vaccine program is not successful or does not generate sufficient proceeds, then we will not be required to pay back our 50% share of the development costs incurred.

-We and Pfizer are jointly conducting clinical trials for four COVID-19 vaccine candidate variants initially in the United States and Europe across multiple sites.
-In late April 2020, we and Pfizer announced that the German regulatory authority, the Paul-Ehrlich-Institut, approved the Phase 1/2 clinical trial and the first patients in the first cohort of our Phase 1/2 clinical trial were dosed shortly thereafter.
-In early May 2020, Pfizer and we initiated a clinical trial for BNT162 in the United States and the first participants were dosed shortly thereafter.
-On July 13, 2020, we and Pfizer announced that our BNT162b1 and BNT162b2 vaccine candidate variants were granted Fast Track designation by the FDA.
+The two companies are jointly conducting clinical trials for four COVID-19 vaccine candidate variants initially in the United States and Europe across multiple sites.
+In late April, both companies announced that the German regulatory authority, the Paul-Ehrlich-Institut, approved the Phase 1/2 clinical trial and the first patients in the first cohort of our Phase 1/2 clinical trial were dosed shortly thereafter.
+In early May, Pfizer and we initiated a clinical trial for BNT162 in the United States and the first participants were dosed shortly thereafter.
 During the clinical development stage, we and our partners will provide clinical supply of the vaccine from our GMP-certified mRNA manufacturing facilities in Europe.
 We and Pfizer are working together to scale-up manufacturing capacity at risk to provide worldwide supply in response to the pandemic.
 If the vaccine candidate is approved, we and Pfizer would also work jointly to commercialize the vaccine worldwide (excluding China which is covered by our collaboration with Fosun Pharma).
-If the vaccine candidate is approved, we and Pfizer expect to manufacture up to 100 million doses by the end of 2020 and potentially more than 1.3 billion doses by the end of 2021.
+We and Pfizer expect to report initial Phase 1/2 data from our first COVID-19 candidate variant in late June or July 2020, and expect to report additional data relating to this program throughout the summer of 2020.